 Why it’s the best travel credit card for airline rewards: When it comes to cobranded airline cards, it doesn’t get much better than Delta’s lineup of cards.
 The Delta SkyMiles Platinum Amex is a great card for travelers hoping to hit Medallion elite status with the airline while racking up miles across a wide range of purchases.

-Current welcome offer: Earn 50,000 bonus miles and 5,000 Medallion® Qualification Miles (MQMs) after you spend $2,000 in purchases on your new Card in your first three months of account opening.
+Current welcome offer: Earn 90,000 bonus miles after you spend $4,000 in purchases on your new card in your first six months of card membership.

 Rewards rate: Earn 3 miles per dollar on eligible Delta purchases and hotel stays; 2 miles per dollar on restaurants and U.S. supermarkets; and 1 mile per dollar on other eligible purchases.